NPellet/visualizer/src/components/bluebird/API.md

 #####`.reduce(Function reducer [, dynamic initialValue])` -> `Promise`

-Reduce an array, or a promise of an array, which contains a promises (or a mix of promises and values) with the given `reducer` function with the signature `(total, current, index, arrayLength)` where `item` is the resolved value of a respective promise in the input array.
+Reduce an array, or a promise of an array, which contains promises (or a mix of promises and values) with the given `reducer` function with the signature `(total, current, index, arrayLength)` where `item` is the resolved value of a respective promise in the input array.
 If any promise in the input array is rejected the returned promise is rejected as well.

 If the reducer function returns a promise or a thenable, the result for the promise is awaited for before continuing with next iteration.